shakfu/chuck-max/README.md

 A project to embed the [chuck](https://chuck.stanford.edu) engine in a Max/Msp external.

-It has the following features and limitations
+It has the following features and limitations:

 - Generate and process sound via an embedded chuck engine by running chuck files with the ability to set and control global parameters via Max messages.

 - Layer sounds by running multiple chuck files concurrently.

 - Add and remove sounds on the fly via max messages.

+- Most of the [standard ccrma chugins](https://github.com/ccrma/chugins) except for the following are part of the cmake build and are available for use by the external:

+	- Faust
+	- Fluidsynth
+	- MIAP
+	- Ladspa
+	- WarpBuf

 - As of this version, there is no support for callbacks and events except via the `signal` and `broadcast` messages.